jdivisek/FilteringReleves/README.md

 The function was tested with a dataset containing 468,341 grassland vegetation plots from the European Vegetation Archive using the following settings: `longlat = FALSE`, `dist.threshold = 1000`, `sim.threshold = 0.8`, `sim.method = "simpson"`, `remove = "random"`, and `strata = NULL`.
 On an older PC with 8 GB RAM and an Intel Core i5-9400F 2.8 GHz processor, resampling took 20 hours and 53 minutes without any memory issues.
 Therefore, you should be patient😉.
 The resampling removed 30.9% of plots (144,860 out of 468,341).

-The function was also tested with a smaller dataset of ca. 114,000 plots from the Czech Vegetation Database using the following settings: `longlat = FALSE`, `dist.threshold = 1000`, `sim.threshold = 0.5`, `sim.method = "simpson"`, `remove = "random"`, and `strata = NULL`.
+The function was also tested with a smaller dataset of 114,854 plots from the Czech Vegetation Database using the following settings: `longlat = FALSE`, `dist.threshold = 1000`, `sim.threshold = 0.5`, `sim.method = "simpson"`, `remove = "random"`, and `strata = NULL`.
 On a laptop with 32 GB RAM and an Intel Core i7-11850H 2.5 GHz processor, the resampling procedure took 8 minutes.

 Although faster implementations of this resampling procedure in R are certainly possible, especially for small datasets, they require calculating pairwise similarity matrices, which becomes very memory-demanding and inefficient with large datasets.